DHARMA SERIES

 Propaganda vs. Protocol: The Ecosystem of Delusion

 One of the key differences between Trump and Duryodhana lies in the structure of their support.
-Duryodhana's followers—Bhishma, Droṇa, Karṇa—did not believe in his cause per se.
+Duryodhana's followers did not believe in his cause per se.
 They followed out of duty, personal debt, and the rigid hierarchies of a dharma-based society.
 Their tragedy was misguided allegiance.
 They knew better and acted anyway.

 Trump, by contrast, has risen in an environment where duty is no longer tied to dharma, but to narrative control.
 His base is shaped less by loyalty than by propaganda—by a media ecosystem that rewards tribalism, stokes grievance, and turns every moment into spectacle.
-Fox News and social media platforms serve not as neutral observers but as amplifiers of maya—the projecting power of illusion that distorts reality and consolidates false identity.
+Fox News and social media platforms serve not as neutral observers, but as amplifiers of maya by distorting reality and consolidating false identity.

 In this sense, Trump is not just a strongman.
 He is a product of the information age’s collapse of discernment.
 His is an assault on dharma that tries to normalize what each of us, intuitively, knows is wrong.
 On the surface, it’s spiritual warfare—a dimming of the light, a kali yuga.
-But underneath, it’s a society wrestling with its inner architecture:
+But underneath, it’s a society wrestling with its inner architecture, as defined by the gunas:

 -